-*The word “palimpsest” stems from papyrus or parchment, original text scraped off and then reused so that old writing remains faintly visible beneath new words.
+The first iteration of Palimpsest was recently performed as a work-in-progress in Movement Research at The Judson Church; scribing, overwriting, and blending in this hallowed place was a gift.
+The word “palimpsest” stems from papyrus or parchment; the original text would be scraped off and then repurposed, in most cases the old writing remained faintly visible beneath new words.
 It can also be used to describe a historically layered place.
 We layer ourselves in life, just as the world layers itself in time.
 Dance exists within this framework.
-The first iteration of Palimpsest was recently performed as a work-in-progress in Movement Research at The Judson Church; scribing, overwriting, and blending in this hallowed place was a gift.
+Building on this first iteration, the work will eventually unfold in layered “rooms” where audiences experience and shape the present alongside performers.

 Above: first day of rehearsal with Caleb Paterson, Mariah Anton, and Andi Farley Shimota, we experimented with overwriting.
 Starting where we are.